edsu/inkdroid.org/_drafts/www-appraisal.md

 @Yang:2012

-Yang, S., Chitturi, K., Wilson, G., Magdy, M., and Fox, E. A. (2012).
-A study of automation from seed url generation to focused web archive development: the ctrnet context.
-In Proceedings of the 12th ACM/IEEE-CS joint conference on Digital Libraries, pages 341–342.
-Association for Computing Machinery.

 This paper introduces the idea of using social media streams, in this case Twitter, to determine a list of seed URLs to archive in time sensitive situations such as natural disasters and other crises.
 In these time sensitive situations it is difficult for archivists to build a list of potential seed URLs to harvest, because of the large amount of new content in a very short time period.
 The goal was to prototype and test a system that could run with minimum human intervention.
 This was the first reference I could find of using Twitter in this way to augment web archiving, which was discussed more fully in @Gossen:2015.

 The authors created a prototype Python Django application that manages the workflow of relevant tweets, to URL extraction, to web crawling with Heritrix, and the data extraction.
 The external service TwapperKeeper was used to collect the Twitter data, which is no longer available as a service today.
 Details about the data extraction did not seem to be included in the paper.
 The study used 5 different contemporary events to study the precision of the system: Virginia Tech shooting, Measles outbreak, a typhoon in the Philippines, Violence in Sudan, and Emergency Preparedness.
 The results showed that precision varied depending on the type of query used.
 In some cases a query picked up unrelated Web content because it was unintentionally broad.
 The paper mentioned a filtering component for reducing spam, but did not discuss it in detail.
 It also gives precision results without really discussing the method for obtaining the results.
 But there was a paster that accompanied the paper, so perhaps these details were there.